Nick Paterson: Chief Executive

 Bachelor of Social Work

-Alice has recently joined DFSNZ as the Senior Office and Therapeutic Use Exemptions Administrator after previous fitness, customer service, administration, and management roles at health and leisure centres.
+Alice joined DFSNZ as the Senior Office and Therapeutic Use Exemptions Administrator after previous fitness, customer service, administration, and management roles at health and leisure centres.

 She has a background in social work and a passion for community and health.